beecave-homelab/custom-patterns/create_succes_criteria/system.md

 * [blocked] All the steps from the feedback plan from X are correctly implemented.
 * [in progress] All code blocks are nicely formatted with a specified language.
 ```

+# OUTPUT INSTRUCTIONS

+- Output the success criteria in a markdown codeblock.
+- Each group title is formatted like: `--- <GROUP_TITLE>`
+- Each item is formatted like: `* [<STATUS>] <Short description>`
+- Ensure you follow ALL these instructions when creating your output.

 # INPUT